meganz/sdk/examples/linux/README.md

 To build and run the project, follow theses steps:

-1. Build the SDK including the option `--enable-fuse` in the `./configure` step
+1. Build the SDK including the option `--with-fuse` in the `./configure` step
 2. Run the `megafuse` binary that you will find in this folder

 - If you run it without parameters, it will interactively request the required data